 Why would you want to make your own chocolate peanut butter eggs?
 First, instant gratification.
 Easter is a long way off, my friends, especially when the first robin hasn't appeared to mark the coming of spring yet.
 Second, you want to control how much sugar is in your favorite Easter candy.
 Third, if you've got food allergies in your family, the right copycat recipe is like a special delivery from the Easter Bunny.

 We've gathered some great no bake recipes for homemade Reese's Peanut Butter Eggs, all ready for DIY treat making and geared toward a range of recipe types.
 Each of these recipes take about an hour total time to make, but that's mostly chill time.
-All of these peanut butter chocolate eggs are best stored in an airtight container in the refrigerator.
+All of these peanut butter Easter eggs are best stored in an airtight container in the refrigerator.

 Homemade Peanut Butter Eggs

-This copycat recipe is the closest to the original in all its glory.
+This copycat recipe is the closest to the original Easter dessert in all its glory.
 You'll need creamy peanut butter, unsalted butter, light brown sugar, powdered sugar, milk chocolate chips and vegetable shortening.
 Make the peanut butter mixture by combining the peanut butter, butter and brown sugar in a saucepan over medium heat, then carefully stir in the powdered sugar.

 While the ingredients for each of these recipes are a little different, the technique for putting them together is pretty much the same.
 Once you have your peanut butter filling, shape it into eggs and place them on a baking sheet lined with wax or parchment paper and refrigerate the whole cookie sheet with peanut butter eggs for at least 30 minutes.
 Melt the chocolate and shortening together, then carefully dip each egg into the melted chocolate until covered.
 Let the chocolate covered eggs sit in the fridge for another 30 minutes.
 Get the recipe here.